BasicWolf/archived-kaylee/doc/src/clientapi.rst

    Importing stylesheets is available for manual projects only.

    :param urls: a single URL or an array of URLs to import.
-   :param success: callback invoked in case of successful import.
+   :param success: callback invoked in case of successful import
    :param fail: callback invoked in case of failure (does not work for
                 stylesheets!)